My Approach

 Homework Commitment

 Test prep tutoring requires a HW time commitment, and students will get out what they put in to studying.
-We create a HW plan together that fits with each student’s schedule.
-Typically, at least 2 hours of HW per week is required, and the time commitment can be up to 5 hours for students doing intensive weekly practice tests (such as during the summer).
+Typically, at least 2 hours of HW per week is required, and the time commitment can be more for students doing intensive weekly practice tests (such as during the summer).

 Online Learning